 The partnership documents governing our traditional private equity funds generally include a "clawback" or, in certain instances, a "net loss sharing" provision that, if triggered, may give rise to a contingent obligation that may require the general partner to return or contribute amounts to the fund for distribution to investors at the end of the life of the fund.
 Under a "clawback" provision, upon the liquidation of a fund, the general partner is required to return, on an after-tax basis, previously distributed carry to the extent that, due to the diminished performance of later investments, the aggregate amount of carry distributions received by the general partner during the term of the fund exceed the amount to which the general partner was ultimately entitled.
 Excluding carried interest received by the general partners of our 1996 Fund (which was not contributed to us in the Transactions), as of June 30, 2010, the amount of carried interest we have received that is subject to this clawback obligation was \$61.5 million, assuming that all applicable private equity funds were liquidated at their June 30, 2010 fair values.
 Had the investments in such funds been liquidated at zero value, the clawback obligation would have been \$689.2 million.
-Under a "net loss sharing provision," upon the liquidation of a fund, the general partner is required to contribute capital to the fund, to fund 20% of the net losses on investments.
-In these vehicles, such losses would be required to be paid by us to the limited partners in those vehicles in the event of a liquidation of the fund regardless of whether any carried interest had previously been distributed.
-Based on the fair market values as of June 30, 2010, our obligation in connection with the net loss sharing provision would have been approximately \$21.8 million.
-If the vehicles were liquidated at zero value, the contingent repayment obligation in connection with the net loss sharing provision as of June 30, 2010 would have been approximately \$1,108.9 million.
+Under a "net loss sharing provision," upon the liquidation of a fund, the general partner is required to be paid by us to the limited partners in those vehicles in the event of a liquidation of the fund regardless of whether any carried interest had previously been distributed.
+Based on the fair market values as of June 30, 2010, our obligation in connection with the net loss sharing provision as of June 30, 2010 would have been approximately \$21.8 million.
+If the vehicles were liquidated at zero value, the contingent repayment obligation in connection with the net loss sharing provision so as of June 30, 2010 would have been approximately \$1,108.9 million.